Mqabba: About

 One of the most important discoveries in Mqabba is the Paleo Christian "Mintna Catacombs" found in Diamond Jubilee Square in 1860 by Dr. A. A. Caruana and Capt Strickland.
 The ritual table known as the "Agape" table dominates the whole structure of tombs.
 Archaeological details were studied by Mayr.
 Becker, Zammit and Bellanti.

-Important structures include the Vincenti Tower.

 The main church is dedicated to Assumption of Our Lady and its feast is celebrated on 15 August.
 The feast of the Immaculate Conception is celebrated on the nearest Sunday to 8 December.
 The feast of Our Lady of the Lilies is celebrated on the third Sunday of June.

-The titular statue found in the church, that of the Assumption of the blessed Mother of God, was made by Alessandro Farrugia in 1836 and was made similar to the statue of the Assumption which is found in Ghaxaq, made out of wood.
-The photograph shows the statue in its original form, as it was prior to 1928, when a new sarcophagus made of silver replaced the original wooden one seen in the picture.
-Apart from the sarcophagus, the statue itself has lost none of its characteristics.
+The church houses a significant titular statue, depicting the Assumption of the blessed Mother of God, which was crafted by Alessandro Farrugia in 1836.
+The statue bears resemblance to the wooden Assumption statue found in Ghaxaq.
+The accompanying photograph showcases the statue in its original form, prior to 1928 when the original wooden sarcophagus, depicted in the picture, was replaced by a new silver one.
+Despite this change, the statue itself has retained all of its distinctive characteristics.

 The Assumption of Mary is celebrated on 15 August, and is also celebrated in Qrendi, Gudja, Ghaxaq, Mosta, Attard and Victoria (Gozo).
 It is all celebrated in the same day, as a tradition.